Open-source software: Advantages

 Open source implementation of a standard can increase the adoption and long-term viability of that standard.
 It often fosters developer loyalty, as contributors feel a greater sense of participation and ownership in the development process and the end product.

 Moreover, lower costs of marketing and logistical services are needed for OSS.
 OSS can be a tool to promote a company's image, including its commercial products.
-The OSS development approach has helped produce reliable, high quality software quickly and inexpensively.
+The OSS development approach has been known to some to help produce reliable, high quality software quickly and inexpensively.

-Open source development offers the potential to quicken innovation and create of social value.
-In France for instance, a policy that incentivized government to favor free open-source software increased to nearly 600,000 OSS contributions per year, generating social value by increasing the quantity and quality of open-source software.
+Open source development offers the potential to quicken innovation and create social value.
+In France, for instance, a policy that incentivized government to favor free open-source software increased to nearly 600,000 OSS contributions per year, generating social value by increasing the quantity and quality of open-source software.
 This policy also led to an estimated increase of up to 18% of tech startups and a 14% increase in the number of people employed in the IT sector.

 OSS can be highly reliable when it has thousands of independent programmers testing and fixing bugs of the software.
 Open source is not dependent on the company or author that originally created it.
 Even if the company fails, the code continues to exist and be developed by its users.

-OSS is flexible because modular systems allow programmers to build custom interfaces, or add new abilities to it and it is innovative since open-source programs are the product of collaboration among a large number of different programmers.
-The mix of divergent perspectives, corporate objectives, and personal goals speeds up innovation.
+OSS is flexible as modular systems allow programmers to build custom interfaces or add new abilities to it.
+The mix of divergent perspectives, corporate objectives, and personal goals allows innovation.

 Moreover, free software can be developed in accordance with purely technical requirements.
 It does not require thinking about commercial pressure that often degrades the quality of the software.
 Commercial pressures make traditional software developers pay more attention to customers' requirements than to security requirements, since such features are somewhat invisible to the customer.